 Weighted products have been shown to increase serotonin in the body.
 Serotonin is an important chemical that helps regulate mood and ease relaxation.

-The science behind weighted items is called Deep Touch Pressure (DTP) or Deep Pressure Stimulation (DPS).
+The science behind weighted items is called Deep Pressure Touch (DPT) or Deep Pressure Stimulation (DPS).
 These terms describe the feeling of gentle, distributed weight on the body.
 Done properly, this therapy triggers a chain reaction in the body that releases an overall sense of calm and peace.

 You can get the benefits of DTP in a variety of ways.
 Hugging is one way that everyone can experience DTP.
 As long as there is gentle, distributed weight, there will be benefits from DTP.

 1. Promoting & Improving Sleep

 Weighted blankets have been shown to increase serotonin in the body.
 Serotonin is an important chemical that helps regulate mood and ease relaxation.
 Serotonin is necessary to create melatonin, a chemical that tells your body when it’s time to sleep.
 Your body produces melatonin based on the timing of your sunlight exposure and uses that as a schedule to help your body know when it’s time to relax.

 Our nervous systems calm down when under gentle, distributed weight.
 This can be a major help for those who can’t fall asleep due to anxiety.
 There are a lot of disorders that are related to low serotonin where weight therapy could be useful, including depression, aggression, PTSD, and bipolar disorder.